11 Gift Wrapping Mistakes You’re Making—and How to Fix Them

 Wrapping paper with glitter or foil accents will dull scissors—no matter how sharp they are at the start—and make it difficult to get clean, crisp cuts of paper and ribbon.
 Instead, grab two pairs of scissors: one for the wrapping paper and one for the ribbon.
 DuLaney ties a scrap of ribbon around the ribbon-only scissors so he doesn't mix them up while he’s wrapping.

 Standard clear tapes—or, gasp, colored tapes—will stand out amateurishly on gift wrap.
-DuLaney uses Scotch Gift Wrap Tape ($8 for three rolls; amazon.com) for its satin finish.
+DuLaney uses Scotch Gift Wrap Tape ($17 for six rolls; amazon.com) for its satin finish.
 “It just blends right in, seamlessly, with the paper,” he says.

 The wrapping paper should just cover the item being wrapped—any excess, especially at the short ends of the box, should be trimmed off.
 “You want enough to not quite go over the edge of the box,” DuLaney says.